maxmmitchell/mbta-subway-sim/README.md

 *A simulator of outages and station additions to the MTA subway*

 ## What does `MBTA Subway Sim` do?
-`MTA Subway Sim` simulates the effects of station addition and removals on the MBTA subway.
+`MBTA Subway Sim` simulates the effects of station addition and subtractions on the MBTA subway.
 It anticipates how riders might be impacted using historical data.
-It takes into account week-wise date and time-of-day-wise time variance in ridership.
+It takes into account week-wise date and time-of-day-wise time variance in ridership. `MBTA Subway Sim`, when run, fills the folder `sim_out` (which must exist) with the following files:
+- `log.json`: log of the impacts of the user-described change to the subway system.
+In the case of subtraction, the keys represent the stop which was used to replace the removed station, and the value is a list of the change(s) in total ride time this caused, in minutes.
+In the case of addition, the keys represent stations whose riders in the original model were "poached" by the new stop, and the value is a list of the change(s) in total ride time this caused, in minutes.
+- `map.json`: recalculation of the time-matrix contained in `rail_map.json`
+- `model.json`: recomputed model based on the model which was fed into the simulation, accounting for the changes.

 ## How do I use `MBTA Subway Sim`?
+`python3 simulation.py [OPTIONS]`
+- ``

 ## What files are here?
 - `data.py`: working file for processing data.
 Used for intermediate phases but more or less irrelevant now.